arwinux/frontend-journey/03-intermediate/product-filter/DEVELOPMENT.md

 - **Separation of concerns**: Data, UI, and logic are modular
 - **Responsive design**: Grid adapts to all screens
 - **Live filtering**: Search and category filter update UI instantly
+- **Native fetch API**: No external dependencies for data loading

 ---

 ## 🐞 Troubleshooting

 - **Products not loading?**
-  - Ensure local server is running (CORS issues if opened as file)
+  - Ensure you're running from a local server (CORS issues if opened as file)
-  - Check `db.json` path and API endpoint in `app.js`
+  - Check `db.json` path in `app.js`
+  - Verify the JSON structure matches the expected format
 - **Styles not applied?**
   - Confirm CSS files are linked in `index.html`
   - Check for typos in variable names